The Mountain-Ear Podcast

 However, eventually, Dubrow and Macadangdang followed Adams’s requests and moved to Colorado together, and during the summer of 2022, the three found themselves stuck in quarantine at Adams’s house for over a week.
 After playing songs together on her porch, they all decided to revive Salomé Songbird as a trio, with Adams providing cello, banjo, mandolin, and vocals, Macadangdang providing violin and vocals, and Dubrow providing guitar.

-Thank you for listening to The Mountain-Ear podcast featuring the news and culture from peak to peak.
+Thank you for listening to The Mountain-Ear Podcast, featuring news and culture from peak to peak!
+Additional pages are linked below.